frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 If we find that our fortunes have changed, the winds have blown in a different direction in our life, maybe we had many things once, and now we have nothing---that is a divine call to look upwards.

 We should know how to be happy in times of prosperity and in times of adversity.
-Whether we are rich or poor, we should share what we have with others: by creating new jobs, if that is in our power, by promoting works of culture and formation, or by giving generously to the good works of the Church.
+Whether we are rich or poor, we should share what we have with others: by creating new jobs, if that is in our power, by promoting works of culture and formation, by giving generously to the good works of the Church.

-By considering our death we can also learn how to make good use of the days that remain to us---by living in the state of grace, getting to Confession frequently, receiving the Blessed Eucharist frequently.
+By considering our death we can also learn how to make good use of the days that remain to us---living in the state of grace, getting to Confession frequently, receiving the Blessed Eucharist frequently.

 "We cannot lose any time," says St. Josemaría, "for time is short. ...
-I understand St. Paul very well when he writes to the Corinthians: *Tempus breve est,* time is short (cf. 1 Cor.
+I understand St. Paul very well when he writes to the Corinthians: *tempus breve est,* time is short (*cf*.
+1 Cor.
 7:29).
 How brief is our sojourn upon the earth!
 For a coherent Christian, these words are to ring true in the depths of the soul.
 They are a reproach for our lack of generosity and a constant invitation to loyalty.
-Truly, we have so little time to love, to give, to do penance" (Josemaría Escrivá, cf. *Friends of God*, Point 39).
+Truly, we have so little time to love, to give, to do penance" (Josemaría Escrivá, *Friends of God*, Point 39).

 Meditating on the eternal truths can be a good antidote against sin and a real help towards giving Christian meaning to life.
 These thoughts can inspire us to pay proper attention to our daily work, our relations with others, and our duties of charity toward those most in need.
 That's our way to heaven.